petra-lib/Xody/README.md

-# Xodyr 🤓
+# Xodyr (xody rust) 🤓

-**Xody** is an interpreted programming language written in Rust, built as a learning project by following the [*Crafting Interpreters*](https://craftinginterpreters.com) book by Robert Nystrom.
+**Xodyr** is an interpreter written in rust for the Xody programming language, built as a learning project by following the [*Crafting Interpreters*](https://craftinginterpreters.com) book by Robert Nystrom.

+**Xody** is the name of my Lox-style programming language.

 ## Project structure